aadesh1145/Space-Shooter-Game/README.md

 * Open the coding folder and direct toward main.cpp file. (coding>>main.cpp)
 ![image](https://github.com/user-attachments/assets/a5d1cc49-226c-46fa-b887-9b759fac54fd)

 * Now, open the terminal of your VS Code.
 Or simply hold CTRL+Shift+~ or CTRL+Shift+` in the code to open the terminal.
 Terminal will appear.
-In the terminal type the following commands.
+In the terminal type the following commands(Following command are case sensitive so, make sure to use the correct letter while writing the command in your terminal).

   * mingw32-make -f MakeFile<br>
 Type the given command and click enter.
-You may see the following message or output in your terminal box in the provided image below.
-If you don't get the following message or output then you have not properly followed the steps above.
+This will help build the project inside your system.
+You may see the following message or output in your terminal box.
+If you don't get the following message or output then you have not properly followed the steps above.<br>
+Ouput:<br>
+g++ -Isrc/include -c coding/*.cpp<br>
+g++ *.o -o main -Lsrc/lib -lsfml-graphics -lsfml-window -lsfml-system -lopengl32 -lsfml-audio<br>
+This will ensure that the sfml library is properly setup in your system and you are eligible to run the code.
+If you don't get the above result than you may have caused an error in setup or made a mistake.

 ![image](https://github.com/user-attachments/assets/5c9a2b9b-bcbf-47ae-a806-eabab0c8e773)

   * ./main<br>